This is a painting done in High School around 1950-1951

 SEE HER PAGE CLICK BELOW

-My sons and I wish to thank everyone for their prayers during the past three years since the death of my beloved wife, Susan Constance Healey Carmiencke.
+I wish to thank everyone for their prayers during the past nine years since the death of my beloved wife, Susan Constance Healey Carmiencke.

-We will have visited the blessed grave stone for the third time this May 23rd on the third anniversary of her death, and placed a colorful pot of flowers there.
-We will have quietly laid our stones, prayed and remembered her as we leave the floral token with our thoughts about how she always enjoyed gardening.
+Len and I will visit the blessed grave stone for the ninth time this May 23rd on the ninth anniversary of her death, and place a colorful pot of flowers there again.
+We quietly lay our stones and pray that she is happy bathing in the light of God's love and going strength to strength.
+We leave the floral token with our thoughts about how she always enjoyed gardening.
 She is buried in Saint Ann's Cemetery, Sayville, Long Island, NY.
-See blow a picture of the stone.
+See above a picture of the stone.

 "Patches," Has kept me company since September 2010.
 He has a friendly and loving personality!
 He likes to snuggle my beard.